Outcast (video game): Gameplay

 Each weapon in the game fires slow-moving projectiles, requiring the player to constantly maneuver to avoid the enemy soldiers' attacks, and carefully aiming so that the player's will connect.
 Alternatively, the player can sneak around the enemy, by use of standing behind cover, lying down in a muddy field, using gadgets that turn Cutter invisible for a short time, and so on.
 Cutter begins the game with just a pistol and his fists, and the player can buy more weapons and upgrades, while ammunition can either be found in the world, or crafted by taking a certain amount of materials to a Talan known as a Recreator.
 Soldiers will sound different alarms with a horn-like instrument when they see the player, to give orders to others nearby.
-They will try to move behind the player in order to flank him and search the area or call for a meeting when they can no longer find the player.
-In addition to soldiers, the hostile and less intelligent Adelphan wildlife will try to fight the player if he comes too close.
+They will try to move behind the player in order to flank them and search the area or call for a meeting when they can no longer find the player.
+In addition to soldiers, the hostile and less intelligent Adelphan wildlife will try to fight the player if they come too close.

 The enemy soldiers can be weakened by performing a certain task for the leader of each region.
 When this is done, they will stop producing resources for the soldiers: stopping food production lowers their health, stopping the mining operations makes their weapons less powerful, etc. A good reputation is necessary to convince the Talan to stop production of resources, so the player is encouraged to be good to the Talan.

 Outcast uses a unique way to save games, integrated with the game world.
-At the start of the game, the player receives an object called a "Gaamsaav".
-He is instructed that the Gaamsaav is able to "capture his essence", so that it may later be restored.
+At the start of the game, the player receives an object called a "Gaamsaav" and instructed that the Gaamsaav is able to "capture his essence", so that it may later be restored.
 To save a game, the player equips the Gaamsaav and "squeezes" it, making it glow and emit a sound.
 The sound can be heard by enemies and they will investigate, so that the player must take the situation into account before saving a game.
 After a few seconds, the game pauses and a menu overlay appears.